Skip to main content

 Marissa Saxon

-Marissa Saxon earned a Bachelor of Arts degree in English, Language & Literature from the University of South Carolina-Upstate in Spartanburg, SC.
-In 2018, Marissa joined Teach for America in Eastern North Carolina.
-She began her teaching career as a 3rd grade teacher at Northeast Elementary School in Lenoir County.
-Marissa then taught 5th grade in Durham County Schools at Parkwood Elementary School.
-She has previously served on the PBIS Committee at Parkwood.
-Currently, Marissa is a 2nd grade teacher and math team leader at Parkwood Elementary.
-Marissa can be reached at mlsaxon@ncsu.edu.
+Marissa Saxon earned a Bachelor of Arts degree in English, Language & Literature from the University of South Carolina–Upstate in Spartanburg, SC.
+In 2018, she joined Teach for America in Eastern North Carolina and began her teaching career as a 3rd-grade teacher at Northeast Elementary School in Lenoir County.
+She later taught 5th grade at Parkwood Elementary School in Durham County, where she also served on the PBIS Committee.Currently, Marissa is a 2nd-grade teacher and math team leader at Parkwood Elementary.
+She completed her Principal Residency at Cleveland High School during the 2024–2025 school year and now serves as the Assistant Principal at West Clayton Elementary School in Johnston County.

 Emily Simler